 The truth is it’s not that hard to develop this transferable skill, and once you’ve mastered it, you’ll be able to get through even the most challenging times and become more efficient in the process.

-All you have to do is make a few tweaks to your normal schedule, and we’ve listed the steps you need to follow to achieve your goal of becoming better organised.
+All you have to do is make a few tweaks to your normal schedule, and we’ve listed the steps you need to follow to achieve your goal of becoming better organized.

 Without adequate planning, certain details are likely to fall through the cracks.
 So, whatever you’re working on, it’s important to spend time figuring out what tools and resources are needed, how much time is necessary to carry out the task and what is the correct strategy to follow.

-To take things to the next level, prioritise the items on your list from high to low priority.
-You can do this by colour-coding or numbering items so you know which ones to complete first.
+To take things to the next level, prioritize the items on your list from high to low priority.
+You can do this by color-coding or numbering items, so you know which ones to complete first.
 On that note, it’s sometimes easier to prepare your list at the end of the day for the following day — that way you’ll be able to get straight down to business once you wake up.

 If you find yourself in another boring work meeting, you might think that you don’t need to take any notes and that you will simply remember everything that’s discussed.
 But let’s be honest: as soon you leave the room, you instantly forget what the whole point of the meeting was to begin with.

-An annual diary or calendar, like this Panda Pro diary [paid link], can really help you get your thoughts together and get organised.
+An annual diary or calendar, like this Panda Pro diary [paid link], can really help you get your thoughts together and get organized.
 Use it to schedule appointments, make a weekly food menu and write down all your tasks, and allocate times to each event to ensure you make the most of your day.
 That said, it’s most likely that your day won’t go exactly as planned (for example, a last-minute change might come up that will need your urgent attention), so allow some time for emergencies.

 You could also try meditating in the morning to get rid of any stress and negative thoughts.
-In fact, a recent study on the influence of mindfulness and workplace stress found that after seven weeks of meditation, participants showed a heightened increase in awareness.
+In fact, mindfulness in the workplace is known to reduce stress, anxiety and depression, according to the American Psychological Association.

 What’s the point of having new and shiny files if you don’t know what’s in them?
-To truly reap the benefits of your newly organised desk or wardrobes, use labels to identify what’s in each of the storage bins with this NIIMBOT label maker [paid link].
+To truly reap the benefits of your newly organized desk or wardrobes, use labels to identify what’s in each of the storage bins with this NIIMBOT label maker [paid link].
 That way you’ll save time on sifting through piles of scrap paper or boxes of clothes to find the items that you need.

 A good personal filing system is essential for any professional.
 For example, you can create files with subfolders and separate your documents by category: invoices, receipts, doctor’s notes, contracts, projects, etc. Depending on your lifestyle, you’ll have your own preferred method, whether it’s in paper form or by using electronic devices.

-If you’re guilty of having a messy desktop, it’s time to get sorting.
-Start dragging loose documents into categorised folders.
+If you’re guilty of having a messy computer desktop, it’s time to get sorting.
+Start dragging loose documents into categorized folders.
 You can even arrange the system on your shared server.
-For example, if there is a manual that your colleagues or classmates all follow but the files are saved all over the place, you can organise them into one neat folder that’s easy for everyone to locate.
+For example, if there is a manual that your colleagues or classmates all follow but the files are saved all over the place, you can organize them into one neat folder that’s easy for everyone to locate.

 We’re all guilty of hoarding items we don’t need, whether it’s an empty deodorant bottle at the back of our draw or printouts from two years ago.

 It’s time to get rid of all that unnecessary junk and have a cleaner workspace or home.
-Allocate yourself half an hour at the end of the day every Friday to throw away unnecessary items and get organised so you are ready to start afresh by the time Monday comes back around.
+Allocate yourself half an hour at the end of the day every Friday to throw away unnecessary items and get organized so you are ready to start afresh by the time Monday comes back around.
 You could even look at redesigning your office space to improve your productivity.

-In today’s digital age, there are thousands of apps designed to help us stay focused and organised.
+In today’s digital age, there are thousands of apps designed to help us stay focused and organized.
 If you prefer using technological devices, you can tap into a few apps to help you stay on track.
-Some great recommendations include Evernote for your to-do lists, Beep Me for setting reminders (iOS only), TripIt for making travel arrangements and Last Time for tracking all your tasks.
+Some great recommendations include Infinity for your to-do lists, Beep Me for setting reminders (iOS only), the TripIt for making travel arrangements and Clockify for tracking all your tasks.